 Main Risk Potential Impacts Key Mitigation Actions Main Risk Potential Impacts Key Mitigation Actions Foreign Exchange Depreciation of the local currencies of the countries where we operate relative to the U.S. dollar could adversely affect our financial condition and results.
 Financial loss.
 Increase cost of some raw materials.
-Adversely affect our results, financial condition, and cash flows in future periods. e cost of some raw s.
+Adversely affect our results, financial condition, and cash flows in future periods.
+Closely monitor developments that may affect exchanges rates.
 Hedge our exposure to the U.S. dollar with respect to certain local currencies, our U.S. dollar- denominated debt obligations, and the purchase of certain U.S. dollar-denominated raw materials.
+Water Water shortages or failure to maintain our current water concessions could adversely affect our business.
 Water supply may be insufficient to meet our future production needs.
 Water supply may be adversely affected due to shortages or changes in governmental regulations or environmental changes.
 Water concessions or contracts may be Efficient water usage.
 Execute water conservation and replenishment projects.
 Maintain 100% legal compliance.
 Develop a water risk index, including four issues that need to be assessed: community and public perception risks, scarcity of water and other inputs, regulatory risks, and legal risks for each of our bottling plants.
 Advocacy work with Governments to provide best practices on proposed regulations.
 Climate Change Adverse weather conditions could adversely affect our business and Negatively affect consumer patterns and reduce sales.
 Affect plants' installed capacity, road infrastructure, raw material supply, and Identify sources of our operations' CO2e emissions.
 Support and comply with climate change mitigation measures.
 Identify and reduce our environmental footprint through efficient use of water, energy, and materials. terminated or not renewed.
 Update water risk assessment tool and work plans that contemplate aspects such as climate change, resilience to hydrological stress, media and social vulnerabilities, as well as regulations and production volumes for each of our bottling plants.
-Secure water concessions for our production facilities. results of operations.
-Raw Materials Increases in the price of raw materials we use to manufacture our products could adversely affect our production costs.
-Insufficient availability of raw materials could limit the production of our Shortage or insufficient availability of raw materials may adversely affect our capacity to ensure production continuity.
+Secure water concessions for our production facilities. results of operations. points of sale.
+Damage to our brands or corporate reputation without affording us an opportunity for correction. al supply, and materials. e to our brands orate reputation t affording us an effective external communication. materials. • Effective brand protection. • Proactive external communication. • Raw Materials Shortage or insufficient availability of raw materials may adversely affect our capacity to ensure production continuity.
 Adjustments to our product portfolio according to availability.
 Implement measures to mitigate the negative effect of product pricing on our margins such as hedging via derivative instruments.
 Proactively address risk of supply on our value chain.
 Strict compliance with our Supplier Guiding Principles.
 Strategically adjust our product portfolio to enable us to minimize the impact of certain operating disruptions.